expand/collapse risk warning

 Are there any similarities between investment and speculation?

-Often, traders go from being an investor to being a speculator without actually realising it.
-As an example, an investor may purchase shares in a company, having completed a comprehensive analysis, however after only a short while, the price falls, so the investor sells at a lower price than they initially paid.
-They then purchase a different stock which is currently on an uptrend.
+While there are some major differences between investing and speculating, as outlined above, there are also some similarities between the two forms of trading, especially when it comes to the errors that are commonly made.
+Often, traders go from being investors to speculators without actually realizing it.
+For example, an investor may purchase shares in a company, having completed a comprehensive analysis; however, after only a short while, the price falls, so the investor sells at a lower price than they initially paid.
+They then purchase a different stock that is currently on an uptrend.
 This move indicates a change from investment to speculation.

 Another common error that plagues both investors and speculators is a lack of understanding and knowledge.
 Too many people start investing or speculating in the belief that market movements occur solely because of chance.
 The result is frustration and significant losses.

-Which is best – investment, or speculation?
+Which is best – investment or speculation?

 As you might imagine, there are both advantages and disadvantages to both speculation and investment.

-When it comes to advantages, investing can be a less risky choice than speculation, and often a better option for anyone who is a newcomer to trading the financial markets.
-Speculation, on the other hand, offers the advantage of lower commissions, easier market access, a need for less capital because of leverage, and also a wider variety of available financial assets for speculators to select from.
+When it comes to advantages, investing can be a less risky choice than speculation and often a better option for anyone who is a newcomer to trading the financial markets.
+Speculation, on the other hand, offers the advantage of lower commissions, easier market access, a need for less capital because of leverage, and a wider variety of available financial assets for speculators to select from.

 When it comes to disadvantages, investing requires more upfront capital to get started, and the commissions that need to be paid are higher.
 There are also fewer instruments to choose from overall.
 The downsides of speculation, meanwhile, include a higher risk of loss, an increased level of stress, and a need for more training and dedication to achieve the desired goal of reaping profits.